 Contact InformationSenior Research Scientist

 I am generally interested in computer science systems research.
 More specifically, I enjoy working on distributed systems, networking, operating systems and network/systems security.
 At the ISTC-CC, I am working on a handful of projects under the broad umbrella of Fast Array of Wimpy Nodes (FAWN), including memory-efficient algorithms and data structures, key-value storage, cross-data center consistency, and software building blocks for non-volatile RAM (e.g., PCM).
 Previous projects include Neighborhood-Aware Networking (NaN), CloudConnect, Reliable Email (Re:) and Data-Oriented Transfer (DOT).
 Most of my graduate work involved a secure, decentralized network filesystem called SFS.

 My Ph.D. thesis involved two pieces of work.
 First, I worked on the problem of how to do user authentication in a global file system.
 See our SOSP paper for more details.
 Second, I worked on REX, a remote-execution extension to SFS which incorporates the flexible key management and security already available in the filesystem.
 This extension is integrated with the SFS agent architecture and the filesystem; we hope with REX+SFS to provide a complete distributed computing environment where moving between machines is transparent.
 See our USENIX paper for more details.

 In summer 1998, I did some really interesting and fun work related to the Interactive Barney doll from Actimates—check out this page for more info.

 Michael Kaminsky is a senior research scientist in Intel Labs and an adjunct faculty member of the Computer Science Department at Carnegie Mellon University.
-He is part of the Intel Science and Technology Center for Cloud Computing (ISTC-CC), based in Pittsburgh.
+He is part of the Intel Science and Technology Center for Cloud Computing (ISTC-CC), based in Pittsburgh, PA.
 Michael joined Intel in Summer 2004 after completing his Ph.D. in Computer Science at MIT.
 He received a S.M.
 (Masters) from MIT in Spring 2000 and a B.S. from the University of California, Berkeley in Spring 1998.
 Michael is generally interested in computer science systems research, including distributed systems, networking, operating systems and network/systems security.
 His recent research efforts have focused on memory efficiency, energy-efficiency, low-power servers, key-value storage, cross-data center consistency, and software building blocks for non-volatile RAM (e.g., PCM).